-He leads the polymer-maker Rehau AG founded by his parents, and his fortune is estimated at more than CHF 800 million.
+He leads the polymer-maker Rehau AG founded by his parents, and estimates of his fortune exceed CHF 800 million.
 A supplier to the automobile industry, the company employs around 17,000 in more than 50 countries.

 Ivan Glasenberg – hunter of commodities and deals